ScryEngineering/scrygroup.com/content/blog-posts/2019-07-30/6-truths-myths-process-automation.md

  If you automate a process that you consider 100% reliable, and decrease human oversight and supervision as a result, this can go very wrong.
 An unfortunate consequence of automating a process is that it's possible to forget to check in on it to ensure everything is working as planned.

 Take marketing as an example.
-Many businesses automate their social media and email marketing, but we're often hearing about embarrassing mistakes, such as someone forgetting to cancel scheduled messages if a horrific attack or tragedy happens in the news.
+Many businesses automate their social media and email marketing, but we often hear about embarrassing mistakes, such as someone forgetting to cancel scheduled messages if a horrific attack or tragedy happens in the news.
 Or, sometimes we receive emails with a blank [NAME] or other field.

 The old adage that it takes years to build a reputation but minutes to destroy it applies here.